PrefectHQ/prefect/docs/tutorial/workers.md

 The primary reason to use workers and work pools is for __dynamic infrastructure provisioning and configuration__.
 For example, you might have a workflow that has expensive infrastructure requirements and is only run infrequently.
 In this case, you don't want an idle process running within that infrastructure.
 Instead, you can use a lightweight _worker_ to dynamically provision the infrastructure only when a run of that workflow is ready to be executed.

+!!! warning "Workers and work pools are an _alternative_ to flow.serve()"
+    In the previous section, we introduced the `flow.serve()` paradigm which is an _alternative_ to the worker and work pool paradigm.
+You can choose either pattern depending on your orchestration needs.
+If you _do_ decide to set up worker based execution, you'll define deployments in a slightly different way: using Prefect's CLI and a `prefect.yaml` file as is outlined below.

 Other advantages to using workers and work pools include: